Learning Plan for Quick Mastery

 Dijkstra Algorithm Template (Pseudocode)

-// priority queue, the smaller distFromStart is placed in front
+// Priority queue, nodes with smaller distFromStart are in front

 Queue<State> pq = new PriorityQueue<>((a, b) -> {